Meet The Clinical Team

 She/Her Pronouns

-Anna sees clients in-person at the Lakeview office as well as Illinois residents virtually.
+Kacie sees clients in-person at the Lakeview office as well as Illinois residents virtually.

 Currently Accepting New Clients with BCBS PPO, Out of Network Benefits, Sliding Scale.